tipb47/bazaar-craft-flipping/README.md

 I would only recommend this strategy to people with low networths since enchantment flips are low volume and therefore not scalable for the most part.

-As of 7/21/2024, all enchantments are hardcoded (which ones are craftable, under a reasonable necessary enchantment level to craft, etc.)
+As of 7/21/2024, all tradable enchantments are hardcoded (which ones are combinable, under a reasonable necessary enchantment level to craft, etc.)